 A couple of years back, in January 2018, we marked the 20th anniversary of SAP Labs in Israel.
 This was a very emotional and unique event, of which I was proud to be one of the main orchestrators.
 Following months of detailed brainstorming, planning and dreaming by myself and the comms team, we successfully brought together in one exciting evening all Lab Israel employees, hundreds of alumni and even original founders of the startups that had ultimately turned into SAP.
 Throughout the evening, we recollected the visionary innovation on which the Labs was founded and still leads us today, as well as reviewed our professional milestones and achievements over the years.
 In a company where collegial relationships extend to lifelong friendships, this was a very moving evening of reminiscing and looking ahead to the next 20 years.

-4. Top skills that anyone, who wants to work in Tech need ?
+4. Top skills that anyone who wants to work in tech needs ?

 5. What advice would you give to young professionals starting in tech ?

 I would advise them to always stay curious, learning as much as possible from every resource, asking and digging as deep as possible in order to get a full understanding of all aspects of their area of responsibility and beyond.
 Also, from the comms area, I think it's important to ‘know your audience’ – always make sure you know who you're talking to and in what context, make sure you're at eye-level and bring your best self.

 My biggest role model is my 3rd grade teacher.
 She taught me, and all her pupils, to follow through on whatever I take upon myself, even when it’s difficult or discouraging.
 To tackle new challenges, even if they seem above my capacity at first.
 She always saw the best in us and helped us grow and develop our abilities.

 7. People or media (blogs, podcasts) to follow?

 Dan Ariely, ETL (Entrepreneurial Thought Leaders), Lean In